Cloud Forensics

 The primary advantage of responder deployment in a cloud platform is automation.
 Analysts and investigators don't need to choose the operating systems and their versions.
 They only assign deployment tasks to the associated devices, and all deployment processes are performed quicker and easier automatically.

-Investigators and analysts can deploy responders to cloud assets by using the Endpoint page:
+Investigators and analysts can deploy responders to cloud assets:

-Individual deploy: Click the assets and then click the Deploy button
+Individual deploy: Click an asset to open its details, then click the Deploy button